xli1224/stephenmcd.github.com/_posts/2011-07-30-rails-quick-start-for-djangonauts.md

 <tr>
     <td><a href="http://www.virtualenv.org/">Virtualenv</a></td>
     <td><a href="http://beginrescueend.com/">RVM</a></td>
-    <td>The system used for running isolated environments bound to a particular language version, combined with a set of install libraries.</td>
+    <td>The system used for running isolated environments bound to a particular language version, combined with a set of installed libraries.</td>
 </tr>
 <tr>
     <td><a href="http://www.pip-installer.org/">PIP</a></td>